EDUCBA Logo

 • It is used when the output is categorical.
 It is more like a classification problem.
 The output can be Success / Failure, Yes / No, True/ False, or 0/1.
 There is no need for a linear relationship between the dependent output variable and independent input variables.

-• If the output has only two possibilities, it is called Binary Logistic Regression.
-If the dependent output has more than two output possibilities and there is no order, it is called Multinomial Logistic Regression.
-If an order is associated with the output and has more than two output possibilities, it is called Ordinal Logistic Regression.
+• Binary Logistic Regression is used when the output has only two possibilities.
+Multinomial Logistic Regression is appropriate when the dependent output has more than two possibilities, and there is no inherent order among them.
+On the other hand, Ordinal Logistic Regression is employed when an order is associated with the output and there are more than two possibilities.

 • For example, you want to create a model identifying whether the breast cancer is malignant(1) or benign(0).
 For example, if you want to classify if the input email is spam(1) or not (0).